 Don’t forget to specify channels.
 For instance, Harry speaks with his colleagues then searches the service they advised on Google.
 He tries to download its app on his phone, but it doesn’t fit his operating system.
 He sees another car sharing service’s advertising and goes to its website.
 It’s a linear process, so we put all the channels Harry uses on the straight line, one by one.
 Here’s what we got.

 And don't forget an important step — identifying problems the personas face at this stage.
 Remember the process section?
 Some of the problems could be there.
-Maybe someone was misled by a banner with the awesome discount you do not actually offer.
+Maybe a customer was misled by a banner with the awesome discount you do not actually offer.
 Another person can be super annoyed by a rude promoter of your brand.
 List everything, those are your keys to customer experience improvement.

 When you are done with the problem part, you can sit and think of the ways to fix all the problems you listed or postpone brainstorming to the moment the map is done.